Back to Rent vs Buy Hub

 The $1,762 monthly ownership premium is substantial but lower than equivalent California markets.
 At 5% annual appreciation on the $650K home and 3% rent growth from $2,800, the break-even arrives around year 5 to 6.
 In Tacoma at $500,000 with a $1,900 comparable rent, the monthly premium drops to approximately $1,100, and break-even arrives closer to year 4.

 In Bellevue at $1,000,000, the monthly premium jumps to approximately $2,800, extending break-even to 7 to 9 years.
-Washington's appreciation history justifies the premium for long-term holders, but requires genuine commitment to a long hold period.
+Use the rent vs buy calculator to model your specific Washington city and down payment.

 Tech sector employment cycle

-In simple terms, tech cycles are periods of rapid hiring followed by periods of layoffs.
 Washington's housing demand peaks with tech hiring cycles.
 Buyers at cycle peaks face more price risk; buyers in softer markets find better entry points.
+2022-2023 corrections of 8-15% in some areas created buying windows.

 Mortgage rate on a high loan balance

-In simple terms, rate sensitivity increases with loan size.
 A 1% rate increase on a $520K loan adds $317/month.
-Washington's high prices amplify rate changes more than lower-priced states, making rate timing more impactful.
+Washington's high prices amplify rate changes more than lower-priced states, making rate timing more impactful on the monthly ownership premium.

 Rent growth rate

-In simple terms, rent growth is the annual increase in what landlords charge.
 Seattle rents have grown 3% to 5% annually over the past decade.
 Faster rent growth narrows the ownership premium sooner and shortens break-even.
+Each year of 4% rent growth cuts 6-8 months off the break-even period.

 Hold period

-In simple terms, this is how long you own before selling.
 Seattle's 5 to 7 year break-even means short stays rarely recoup transaction costs.
 8 to 10 year holders have seen exceptional returns.
+The appreciation compounding in years 7-10 is where Washington ownership significantly outperforms renting.

 Location within the metro

 Seattle proper, Bellevue Eastside, Tacoma, and Snohomish County each have distinct appreciation profiles.
-Proximity to light rail and major tech campuses consistently delivers above-average appreciation.
+Proximity to light rail and major tech campuses consistently delivers above-average appreciation in Washington's market.

 No state income tax benefit

-In simple terms, no income tax means more take-home pay for the same gross income.
-For $150K+ earners, the Washington advantage over California or Oregon is $5,000 to $20,000 per year, which improves mortgage affordability meaningfully.
+For $150K+ earners, the Washington advantage over California or Oregon is $5,000 to $20,000 per year in take-home pay.
+This improves mortgage affordability meaningfully and draws sustained high-income buyer demand.

-Enter your Washington city, home price, and current rent to see your personalized break-even timeline and cost comparison.
+Enter your Washington city, home price, and current rent to find your personal break-even year — including the no-income-tax affordability effect.

 Frequently Asked Questions